Chandra-MARX/doc/source/indetail/models.rst

 should be used.
 If ``*delta_t`` is set to ``-1.0``, then |marx|  will generate the time based on the :par:`SourceFlux` parameter.
 Otherwise, the value should be set in a manner consistent with the flux and the geometric area of the mirror.

-The meaning of the other parameters that specify the energy and direction cosines should be rather clear.
-If ``energy`` is set to ``-1.0``, then |marx|  will use the setting of the :par:`SpectrumType` parameter to assign an energy to the ray.
+The meaning of the parameters that specify the direction cosines should be rather clear.

 Compiling a User-Defined Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~